saihaj/graphql-ts-node-advanced-tutorial/docs/2-customizing-the-graphql-request-flow.md

 The best part of this is that the `useDisableIntrospection` can just be put into a npm package within your organization and be re-used and maintained for multiple projects.
 The base requirement is that your team uses envelop.
 Even if another GraphQL Server is not doing GraphQL over HTTP but WebSockets or any other protocol, the plugin can still be used!

-In fact this specific plugin is already available on npm, so you don't need to write it yourself and can use a already well maintained and tested plugin from the community.
+In fact this specific plugin is already available on npm, so you don't need to write it yourself and can use an already well maintained and tested plugin from the community.

 ```diff
 import { envelop, useSchema } from '@envelop/core'